GurtejPunnia/DMIT-2018-Workbook-2/src/West Wind Demo/OrderProcessing.md

 ![Mockup](./Shipping-Orders.svg)

-The information shown here will be displayed in a **ListView**, using the *SelectedItemTemplate* as the part that shows the details for a given order.
+The information shown here will be displayed in a **ListView**, using the *EditItemTemplate* as the part that shows the details for a given order.

+![Mockups with Labels]
+shipping orders plan.svg

+-
 ## POCOs/DTO

 The POCOs/DTOs are simply classes that willl hold our data when we are performing Queries or issuing commands to the BLL.